apache/spark/docs/apache-airflow/howto/operator/python.rst

 You can use the ``op_args`` and ``op_kwargs`` arguments the same way you use it in the PythonOperator.
 Unfortunately we currently do not support to serialize ``var`` and ``ti`` / ``task_instance`` due to incompatibilities with the underlying library.
-For airflow context variables make sure that you either have access to Airflow through setting ``system_site_packages`` to ``True`` or add ``apache-airflow`` to the ``requirements`` argument.
+For Airflow context variables make sure that you either have access to Airflow through setting ``system_site_packages`` to ``True`` or add ``apache-airflow`` to the ``requirements`` argument.
 Otherwise you won't have access to the most context variables of Airflow in ``op_kwargs``.
 If you want the context related to datetime objects like ``data_interval_start`` you can add ``pendulum`` and